conradakunga/Blog/_posts/2022-02-15-maintainability-of-code.md

 categories:
 published: false
 ---
+The problem is simple.

-So let us take a simple example of some code that takes a list of numbers, runs a filter to retrieve the odd numbers, and then squares those.
+We have a list of numbers.
+From that list we want to get only the even numbers, and then square those.

 *This example is contrived to make it simpler to explain.*